MSN Nurse Educator Frequently Asked Questions

 Do I need work experience to qualify for admission?

-Yes, you must have at least one year of full time clinical RN work experience completed within the last 3 years prior to starting the program.
+Yes, you must have at least one year of full time clinical, hospital-based RN work experience completed within the last 3 years prior to starting the program.

 How many days per week will I attend class?